 Cue started his own apprenticeship in heavy and light vehicle mechanics in 1974.
 With a natural passion for all things under the hood, he worked his way up from apprentice to roles including mechanic, foreman, workshops manager, dealership service manager, national warranty auditor and NSW service manager at different companies.
 He moved into vocational training at TAFE in 1999.

 Unfortunately not all apprentices in Australia get as far with their training.
-Data from NCVER published in July 2019 showed individual completion rates for apprentices who commenced in 2014 was just 56.7 a year for all occupations, down 3.2 per cent on NCVER data from the previous year.
-Contract completion rates (individuals may complete their training under more than one contract if they change employers or take a break) were just 49.4 per cent, down 3.6 per cent.
+Data from NCVER published in July 2019 showed individual completion rates for apprentices who commenced in 2014 was just 56.7 a year for all occupations, down 3.2 per cent from the previous year.
+Contract completion rates (individuals may complete their training under more than one contract) were just 49.4 per cent, down 3.6 per cent.

-At the time Cue talked to ReadyTech back in 2019, he said that, since he had begun co-manging the MTA's RTO, enrolments had grown significantly from 700 to the current 1296.
-At the same time the training team has expanded from 12 to 22, all of whom contribute to delivering pre-vocational training in seven schools and providing apprentice and traineeship training in workplaces across NSW and ACT.
+At the time Cue talked to ReadyTech back in 2019, he said that, since he had begun co-manging the MTA's RTO, enrolments had grown significantly from 700 to 1300.
+At the same time the training team had expanded from 12 to 22, all of whom were contributing to delivering pre-vocational training in seven schools and providing apprentice and traineeship training in workplaces across NSW and ACT.

-While MTA’s student base is currently growing at a rate of 34 students a month, its completion experience reflects some of the dangers implied by the nationwide NCVER figures.
-For example, Cue says that 60 per cent of the trainees who have chosen to leave MTA since their enrolment in January 2016 have left the course or employer within the first 6-9 months of starting their course.
+While MTA’s student base was growing at a rate of 34 students a month, its completion experience reflected some of the dangers implied by the nationwide NCVER figures.
+For example, Cue said 60 per cent of the trainees who chose to leave MTA since their enrolment in January 2016 left the course or employer within the first 6-9 months of starting their course.

 “It’s clear there is a danger time from the 3-9 month mark for our new apprentices and trainees.
 While we can’t be sure exactly where our apprentices and trainees end up - for example, they could leave their employer and start up with another, or leave their qualification and start another - it’s this period early on that seems to be the hot spot for problems in relation to completions," he said at the time.